-Dr Guy Bennett-Hunter is a philosopher specialising in existential phenomenology and philosophy of religion and the author of Ineffability and Religious Experience (2014), published by Routledge.
-He currently serves as Executive Editor of The Expository Times, a leading international journal of religious studies, published monthly since October, 1889.
+Dr Guy Bennett-Hunter is a philosopher specialising in existential phenomenology and philosophy of religion.
+He is the author of Ineffability and Religious Experience (2014), published by Routledge.
+He currently works as Executive Editor of The Expository Times, a leading international journal of religious studies, published monthly since October, 1889.
 Dr Bennett-Hunter's research interests are in the following areas:

 - Philosophy of Religion

 PhD, Selwyn College, University of Cambridge, 2011

 MA (with distinction), Philosophy, University of Durham, 2007

 BA (Hons.), Philosophy and Theology, University of Durham, 2006